Influenza (Flu) Activity

 NH Acute Respiratory Illness (ARI) Surveillance by County

-Provided below are maps for each week during the regular influenza season, which begins in early October and continues through mid-May.
-The maps show intensity of Acute Respiratory Illness (ARI) for each of the ten New Hampshire counties.
+Below are maps for each week during the usual flu season, which begins in early October through mid-May.

 2023-2024 Season